johnoneworks/aima-exercises/chapter-2/chapter-2.md

 2. Yes, see solution-14-2.tsx
 3. Yes, let's place agent in a position where there are obstacles in all four directions.
 Then randomized agents will perform worse
 4. Yes, with state, the reflex agent can eliminate unwanted moves.

+Exercise 15
+Repeat Exercise 2.13 for the case in which the location sensor is replaced with a “bump” sensor that detects the agent’s attempts to move into an obstacle or to cross the boundaries of the environment.
+Suppose the bump sensor stops working; how should the agent behave?

+Solution 15
+I think we need to add a new state to the maps, UNDEFINED.
+Then code change should be minimal, just not moving when we find that a move to a square is undefined.